 - Please take care to understand and follow the protocols, guidelines, and policies listed in this section.

-- Violations of these health and safety requirements, unless otherwise noted, will be reported to Campus Police and the Student Code of Conduct Administrator for follow up.
+- Violations of these health and safety requirements, unless otherwise noted, will be reported to Campus Police and the Student Code of Conduct Administrator for follow-up.

-As some students return to Bristol Community College locations in the midst of a pandemic there are expectations on shared principles and daily actions that reflect guidelines from public health experts and agencies that allow us to create a healthy, safe environment.
+As students return to Bristol Community College locations in the midst of a pandemic there are expectations on shared principles and daily actions that reflect guidelines from public health experts and agencies that allow us to create a healthy, safe environment.

 Within those expectations is that students, faculty, and staff commit to a clear set of behavioral, health, and safety requirements that protect individuals and the Bristol community.
 In addition, the college has developed a holistic safety, cleaning, and hygiene protocol plan for its campuses and buildings.